Bigyanhub/Bigyanhub.github.io/README.md

 ---

-This project was a stepping stone in my journey to becoming a web developer.
-While it’s simple, it gave me the confidence to continue exploring and learning more about web development. 😊
+This project was a stepping stone in my journey to learning web development. 🌟 While it’s simple, it helped me build confidence and improve my understanding of the basics. 💻✨